Sequential Thinking Multi-Agent System (MAS)

 - Access to a compatible LLM API (configured for

-).
+agno).
 The system now supports:- Groq: Requires

-. - DeepSeek: Requires
+GROQ_API_KEY. - DeepSeek: Requires

-. - OpenRouter: Requires
+DEEPSEEK_API_KEY. - OpenRouter: Requires

-. - Configure the desired provider using the
+OPENROUTER_API_KEY. - Configure the desired provider using the

-environment variable (defaults todeepseek
+LLM_PROVIDERenvironment variable (defaults todeepseek).

 - Groq: Requires